Check the tables below for updated information on the daily events.

 - Development and Application in Ion Mobility MS

 D) CHALLENGES & APPLICATIONS (6)

 - MS Imaging Aplications

 - MS Tools in Doping & Toxicology

 - Translational Research and Data Integration

-Short courses, covering different areas of mass spectrometry (fundamentals, bioanalysis, natural products, etc…), will be given as pre-conference courses on Saturday-Sunday, August 29th-30th.
+Short courses, covering different areas of mass spectrometry (fundamentals, bioanalysis, natural products, etc…), will be given as pre-conference courses on Sunday.
 They will provide delegates with the opportunity to update their knowledge on fundamentals and advanced topics in mass spectrometry.

 Workshops on different “hot” and high-interest topics will be organized during the conference.
 In an informal atmosphere, participants will be encouraged and invited to talk and debate on different angles of a topic.
 Workshops are organized from Monday December 13th to Tuesday December 14th.
 Access to the workshops is free of charge, no registration is required.